kimhan9/kimhan9.github.io/docs/devops-philosophy.md

-# Philosophy
+# Devops Philosophy

+Devops is a process of improving the application delivery

+- Automation
+- Quality
+- Continous monitoring
+- Continous testing

-## Devops Philosophy
+## Philosophy

 ### Developers should not need to have any access to AWS eventually

 - All monitoring from the hardware level (like CPU, memory and network) to the application level should be exposed through third party tools like Datadog and Logentries.